mpdairy/elm-component-updater/README.md

 #### view

-For the `view`, we will just iterate through a `toList` of the `Dict`, use `TaskTimer.view` on each model and map `timerC` with the `id` to convert.
-We'll also use the `id` to wrap each timer with a delete button that calls the `DeleteTimer` message.
+For the `view`, you can just iterate through a `toList` of the `Dict`, use `TaskTimer.view` on each model and map `timerC` with the `id` to convert to the parent's message.
+The `deletableTimer` function wraps each timer with a delete button that calls the `DeleteTimer` message for an `id`.

 There's also an "Add Timer" button that just returns the `Addtimer` message with `TaskTimer.init` as an argument.